 Once you finally spot a niche-relevant aged domain it puts you under a lot of pressure to place the bid in just the right price bucket and this sometimes can easily go out of hand.
 The reason for this can be inaccurate estimations of their true value by their owners and, among other things, the lack of domain information.

 The domain auctions websites generally do not make domain owners publish much information about their domains and there are generally no strict rules on how much information should be made available about the domain’s history.
 This means potential buyers have to do their own due diligence, which often involves the use of paid tools, to assess a website’s domain authority (Moz), domain rating (Ahrefs), and backlink profile.
 This also implies that potential buyers have the necessary skills to spot troublesome domains.

 As previously mentioned, domain owners aren’t required to upload much information about the domains they sell, so without prior verification, the potential buyers may end up buying a domain that is penalized by Google.
 In these instances, you may end up having trouble showing up the website in Google SERPs.
-You may use Isbanned.com as means of informing yourself about the current status of the potential penalty and if you still decide to go through with the domain, you would require getting in touch with Google directly to lift the ban, which can be problematic requiring a long waiting time.
+If you want to find out whether a domain you want to get is penalized or not, the best thing you could do is reach out to us and let us handle it for you.

 The importance of a strong backlink profile is well-known within the SEO community.
 So at first sight, getting a domain name with a high number of backlinks pointing to it may seem like a huge plus.
 However, this may turn against the website owner if those backlinks come from spammy websites or private-blog networks which may eventually lead websites to get penalized or have their rankings tanked by new algorithm updates.